 Data security and storage of records

-- Paper-based records and portable electronic devices, such as laptops and hard drives that contain personal data are kept under lock and key when not in use
+- Paper-based records are kept under lock and key and when not in use.

-- Mable Therapy electronic records are kept on encrypted EU servers
+- Patient records are kept on EU servers.

-- Mable users are authenticated when logging in by personal usernames and passwords.
-There are different levels of authorization depending on the level of user permission.
+- Users are authenticated when logging in by personal usernames and passwords.
+There are different levels of authorisation depending on the level of user permission.

-- Mable uses industry-standard security technologies such as HTTPS support, secure RTP, HTTP authentication, secure WebSockets and application level authentication using tokens in order to ensure secure video streaming.
+- Mable uses industry-standard security technologies such as HTTPS support, secure RTP, HTTP authentication, secure WebSockets and application level authentication using tokens to ensure secure video streaming.

 Disposal of records